- unsafe.Pointer

 // KeepAlive(obj) -> ensures object alive until here ✅

-In Java, this problem is practically non-existent because the JVM manages the lifespan of objects more conservatively, and JIT takes escape analysis into account.
+In Java, this problem is almost non-existent because the JVM manages the lifetime of objects more conservatively and JIT considers escape analysis.

 Code example (Go)